narencachy/azure-docs/articles/key-vault/quick-create-java.md

 This quickstart includes basic commands to create an Azure key vault.
 More detailed instructions are available at [Azure CLI quickstart](quick-create-cli.md), [Azure PowerShell quickstart](quick-create-powershell.md), or [Azure portal quickstart](quick-create-portal.md)

-> [!Important]
-> Each key vault must have a unique name.
-Replace `your-unique-keyvault-name` with the name of your key vault in the following examples.
+> **Each key vault must have a unique name**
 >
+> Replace `your-unique-keyvault-name` with the name of your key vault in the following examples
+>
-> If you get an error on the az keyvault create command, change the environment variable value and try again.
+> If you get an error on the az keyvault create command, change the environment variable value and try again

 Windows Command Prompt Commands